The-Extra-Project/geospatial-pipelines/README.md

 ## packages / components involved:
 - [reconstruction-image](./packages/reconstruction-image/):
-    this implements the modified version of neuralangelo which is run on top of bacalhau node for every image dataset. its implemented in 3 steps
+    this implements the modified version of neuralangelo which is run on top of container/bacalhau node for every image dataset. its implemented in 3 steps
     - Data_preprocessing step: this will run colmap's image preprocesisng pipeline in order to take the images from a dataset (or eventually from the given dataset of the )
         - The dataset to be evaluated for the training purposes are stored at neuralangelo_modified/dataset/
         - Define the path as a parameter to the image repository in order to run the preprocessing pipeline.